Snapping-Turtle/CSCI4193-GROUP-PROJECT/README.txt

 This prototype used Firebase Authentication to manage users within the prototype.
 It also uses Firestore for storing relevant information and retrieving it when needed.

+Heroku

+This prototype is hosted on heroku and can be found at: https://vaxipro.herokuapp.com/